-Over the past fifteen years 63Games has contributed over $12,000 to our TEAMMATES.
+Over the past sixteen years 63Games has contributed over $13,000 to our TEAMMATES.
 Our Teammate's, first and foremost, have had spirit and a passion for their challenge.
 We never have to go far from our roll's to find a participant who is taking on a challenge themselves or is working with others who are.
 It's a great pleasure to help our small community of basketball followers.
-On behalf of our TEAMMATES we thank everyone who has participated over the past 30 years.
+On behalf of our TEAMMATES we thank everyone who has participated over the years

 Rainbows United Connecting Point